Stalag VII-A: Camp history

-The camp was opened in September 1939 and was designed to house up to 10,000 Polish prisoners from the German September 1939 offensive.
+The camp was opened in September 1939 and was designed to house up to 10,000 Polish prisoners from the German invasion of Poland of 1939.
 The first prisoners arrived while the wooden barracks were under construction and for several weeks lived in tents.

 British, French, Belgian and Dutch soldiers taken prisoner during the Battle of France started arriving in May 1940.
 Many were transferred to other camps, but close to 40,000 French remained at Stalag VII-A throughout the war.

 British, Greek and Yugoslavian prisoners arrived from the Balkans Campaign in May and June 1941.
 A few months later Soviet prisoners started arriving, mostly officers.
 At the end of the war there were 27 Soviet generals in the prison.

 More British Commonwealth and Polish prisoners came from the North African campaign and the offensive against the Italian-held islands in the Mediterranean.
 They were brought from Italian POW camps after the Armistice with Italy in September 1943, including many who escaped at that time and were recaptured.
 Italian soldiers were also imprisoned.

 The first American arrivals came after the Tunisia Campaign in December 1942, and the Italian Campaign in 1943.
 Large numbers of Americans were captured in the Battle of the Bulge in December 1944.

+On 7 November, 517 Polish insurgents of the suppressed Warsaw Uprising were brought from Stalag 344, however, Polish officers were soon moved to Oflag VII-A. Further several dozen of Polish insurgents were later brought from a forced labour camp of Stalag XI-A. Polish insurgents were assigned insufficient food rations, and were aided by other Polish POWs and American POWs.

 Among the last arrivals were officers from Stalag Luft III who had been force-marched from Sagan in Silesia (now Żagań), Poland).
 They arrived on 2 February 1945.
 They were followed by more prisoners marched from other camps threatened by the advancing Soviets, including American officers who had been marched from Oflag 64 in Szubin, via Oflag XIII-B, under their senior officer Lt.Col.
 Paul Goode.

 During the 5½ years, about 1,000 prisoners died at the camp, over 800 of them Soviets.
 They were buried in a cemetery in Oberreit, south of Moosburg.
 Most died from illness, some from injuries during work.

 On 1 August 1942 Major Karl August Meinel was shifted into the Führerreserve, because on 13 January 1942 he wrote a critical report to General Hermann Reinecke on the segregation and execution of Russian prisoners of war in Stalag VII-A by the Gestapo and the Sicherheitsdienst SD (security service) of the Reichsführer SS (Heinrich Himmler).